Purpose of CO-ASIS&T

 The Secretary and the Treasurer shall carry out the customary functions of these offices and shall execute the decisions and policies of the Executive Committee.

 The officers of the Chapter must be members.
-They shall be elected by a plurality vote of the members voting by mail ballot.
-The Report and recommendations of the Nominating Committee shall be distributed to all voting members prior to the Annual Chapter Business Meeting; additional nominations may be made from the floor at the Annual Meeting.
+They shall be elected by a plurality vote of the members voting by written or electronic mail ballot.
+The Report and recommendations of the Nominating Committee shall be reported at the Annual Chapter Business Meeting; additional nominations may be made from the floor at that Meeting.

 In the event of the resignation or death of a Chapter officer other than the Chair, the Executive Committee shall appoint a member to serve until the end of the administrative year.
 The exception is that an appointee filling a vacancy in the position of the Chair-elect shall not accede to the chair as provided in Section 4, but shall be elected at the next regular election.